SAMeh-ZAGhloul/Virtual-Quantum-Reality-VQR_True-Uniform-Random-Number-TURN/README.md

 *   `vqr_turn_rng.py`: This file contains the implementation of the VQR/TURN random number generator.
 *   `vqr-turn1.py`: This file contains an alternative implementation of the VQR/TURN random number generator.
 *   `vqr-turn2.py`: This file contains another alternative implementation of the VQR/TURN random number generator.

+### Implementations

+*   `vqr-turn1.py`: This file utilizes the `VQRTurnRNG` class from `vqr_turn_rng.py` to provide a VQR/TURN random number generator.
+*   `vqr_turn_rng.py`: This file contains the `VQRTurnRNG` class, which implements the core logic for the VQR/TURN random number generator.
+*   `vqr-turn2.py`: This file contains another alternative implementation of the VQR/TURN random number generator.

 *   `NIST-80022-Statistical Test Suite.pdf`: This file contains the NIST 800-22 Statistical Test Suite, which can be used to test the randomness of the VQR/TURN random number generator.
 *   `README.md`: This file contains the documentation for the VQR/TURN project.